karan734079/netflix-gpt/README.md

 - Add Secondary Container
 - Add Movie Lists and Movie Cards
 - Add USePopularMovies and useTopRatedMovies and useNowPlayingMovies and useTrendingMovies  and useUpComingMovies Hooks for diff movie Lists Api
+- GPT Search Page
+- Gpt Search Bar
+- Added a Multi-language Feature in Our App

 # Features
 - Log In/Sign Up